suxess-it/backstage-plugin-kubecost/README.md

   kubecost.com/deployment-name: '"my-kubernetes-deployment-name"'
 ```

-This annotation accepts any valid deploymentname on k8s Cluster.
+Please add Label `app:<my-kubernetes-deployment-name>` to deployment, then this annotation accepts any valid deploymentname on your k8s Cluster.

 # TODO
 Still a lot of work to be done:
-- add select for timeframe
-- add annotation for namespaces
+- add additional annotation for namespaces
 ...